rockotseng/java-pcf-workshops/hystrix-README.md

 - The thread pool and bounded task queue used to interact with a service dependency are at 100% capacity. *Protects our service from overloading the downstream service and/or our service itself*
 - The client library used to interact with a service dependency throws an exception. *Protects our service in case of a faulty downstream service*

 It is important to understand that the circuit breaker does only open when the error rate exceeds certain threshold and not when the first failure occurs.
-The whole idea of the circuit breaker is to immediately fallback using of these 3 approaches:
+The whole idea of the circuit breaker is to immediately fallback using one of these 3 approaches:
 - **custom fallback** - which returns a stubbed response read from a cache, etc.
-- **fail silent** - which returns an empty response provided the caller expects an empty response
+- **fail silent** - which returns an empty response provided the caller can handle it
 - **fail fast** - return back a failure when it makes no sense to return a fallback response. `503 Service not available` could be a sensible error that communicates the caller that it was not possible to attend the request

 The 3rd principle is to have some visibility on the circuit breaker state to help us troubleshoot issues.
 The circuit breaker tracks requests and errors over a 10 second (default) rolling window.
 Requests and/or errors older than 10 seconds are discarded; only the results of requests over the last 10 seconds matter.